SantiPineda2000/API-Project-Template/README.md

 # API Project Template

-Welcome to my project 📁, his project is the core of a bigger application, intended to be used as a template.
-I am also using this project to learn please leave any recommendations.
+Welcome to my project 📁, his project is the core of a bigger application.
+This is intended to be used as a template.
+I am also using this project to learn 🤓 please leave any recommendations.

 📓 I tried following the best practices described in this [Repository](https://github.com/zhanymkanov/fastapi-best-practices?tab=readme-ov-file#project-structure).